 BME (with Honors), University of Florida; MME, Louisiana State University; DMA in Instrumental Conducting, University of Washington (Seattle).

-Dr. Linda R. Moorhouse joined the University of Illinois faculty in the fall of 2010 and currently serves as Associate Director of the School of Music.
+Dr. Linda R. Moorhouse currently serves as Associate Director of the School of Music.
 She also holds an appointment in the Bands Division as Senior Associate Director and is a member of the conducting faculty.
 Prior to her current position, she served as Interim Director of Bands at the University of Illinois and taught graduate and undergraduate conducting, and wind band history.

 Dr. Moorhouse is active as a conductor, clinician, and adjudicator both nationally and internationally and her service to the band profession is a matter of record.
 Concert ensembles under her direction at two different universities have been featured at either national or regional conferences of the College Band Directors National Association and the North American Saxophone Alliance International Conference.
-She currently serves as Vice President of the prestigious American Bandmasters Association and will become president in 2019.
-She is a past president and the current Executive Secretary of the National Band Association, the largest professional organizaton for bands, where she also serves as Editor of the NBA Journal.
+She currently serves as President-Elect of the prestigious American Bandmasters Association.
+She is a past President and the current Executive Secretary of the National Band Association, the largest professional organizaton for bands, where she also serves as Editor of the NBA Journal.
 She is also a past President of the Women Band Directors International, where she is a recipient of the organization's "Silver Baton" and "International Golden Rose" awards for outstanding leadership and service to the music profession.
 Honored as a Member Laureate (member of international distinction) of Sigma Alpha Iota, the professional fraternity for women in music, Dr. Moorhouse is also a recipient of the "Diploma of the Sudler Order of Merit" from the John Philip Sousa Foundation in recognition of extraordinary service to the music community.
 She also serves as a member of the Sousa Foundation's Sudler Trophy Committee.
-The National Band Association has recognized her contributions to bands and band music on numerous occasions with the NBA Citation of Excellence, along with recent election to the National Band Association's Academy of Wind and Percussion Arts (AWAPA).
-She was the 72nd inductee to this honored academy of prominent musicians and educators.
-She is a member of the VIP community within the Division of Education at Conn-Selmer, and is also recognized in Grove Music Online.
+The National Band Association has recognized her contributions to bands and band music on numerous occasions with the NBA Citation of Excellence, along with recent election to the Academy of Wind and Percussion Arts (AWAPA), considered the "Oscar" of the band world.
+She is the 72nd inductee to this honored academy of prominent musicians and educators.
+Dr. Moorhouse is a member of the VIP community within the Division of Education at Conn-Selmer, and is also recognized in Grove Music Online.

-In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including research contributions to multiple volumes of both the Teaching Music Through Performance in Band (GIA) and A Composer's Insight–Thoughts, Analysis and Commentary on Contemporary Masterpieces for Wind Band (Meredith Music) series, along with other Meredith Music publications.
+In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including research contributions to multiple volumes of both the Composer's Insight–Thoughts, Analysis and Commentary on Contemporary Masterpieces for Wind Band (Meredith Music) series and Teaching Music Through Performance in Band (GIA), along with other Meredith Music publications.

 Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting degree from the University of Washington, where she studied with Peter Erös and Timothy Salzman.
 She holds a Master of Music Education degree from LSU, and a Bachelor of Music Education with Honors degree from the University of Florida, where she is a member of the University of Florida Bands Hall of Fame.

 Recent international engagements include serving as an adjudicator on two jury panels and as a speaker for the International Round Table Conference, as part of the World Music Contest in Kerkrade, Netherlands in July 2017.
-In February 2018, she will appear as a conductor with Portugal's Wind Ensemble of Escola Superior de Música de Lisboa, and in April she will serve as an adjudicator for Singapore's National Youth Music Festival.
-In June she will complete a short residency in Australia.
+This spring served as a conductor with Portugal's Wind Ensemble of Escola Superior de Música de Lisboa, and as an adjudicator for Singapore's National Youth Music Festival.
+In June she will complete a short residency in Australia serving as a clinician and adjudicator.